What is the Direct Method?

 The other method used to prepare cash flow statements of an organization is the indirect method.
 It is different from the direct method in the sense that it uses the line items of the balance sheet to determine the net cash flow of the company.

-It begins with the net income or loss derived from the profit and loss statement of the company and adds and/or subtracts the increases and decreases of the balance sheet items of the financial year to arrive at the net cash flow amount of the company.
+It begins with the net income or loss derived from the profit and loss statement of the company and adds and/or subtracts the non-cash items or increases and decreases of the balance sheet items of the financial year to arrive at the net cash flow amount of the company.

 Direct Method vs. Indirect Method